andkoc001/Machine-Learning-and-Statistics/README.md

 ### Task 3

-> Simulate Excel function `STDDEC.S` and `STDDEV.P` with Numpy.
+> Simulate Excel function `STDEC.S` and `STDEV.P` with Numpy.

-The solution of the task is presented in the [Standard deviation](https://github.com/andkoc001/Machine-Learning-and-Statistics/blob/main/MLaS-Task3-stddev.ipynb) Jupyter Notebook.
+The solution of the task is presented in the [Standard deviation](https://github.com/andkoc001/Machine-Learning-and-Statistics/blob/main/MLaS-Task3-stdev.ipynb) Jupyter Notebook.

 ___